 Kendrick Lamar’s fifth studio album has definitely grown on me; its heavy themes of intergenerational trauma, therapy and the healing process were not exactly light subject material for an album.
 The project was also nothing like its more hook-filled and pop-oriented predecessor “DAMN” (2017).
 As the album marinated, so did my overall view of this work.
 I found myself frequently visiting songs like “Rich Spirit,” “Die Hard” and “Purple Hearts,” all of which exemplify mature penmanship and unforgettable rhymes.
 The album’s incorporation of string arrangements, bombastic beats and tastefully selected guest features all contribute to this album standing up with K.Dot’s already legendary discography.

 Segal’s article is part of a year in review series by A&E writers.
 Read the rest here.

-Ari Segal (25C, he/him) is from Boca Raton, Florida, majoring in Philosophy, Politics, and Law (PPL) and minoring in music.
-He is involved with the Emory Conversation Project, Franklin Fellows, and the SPARK Mentorship Program.
-If you run into Ari, he is probably talking about music, listening to music, or playing music on the guitar.
+Ari Segal (he/him) (25C) is from Boca Raton, Florida, majoring in philosophy, politics and law and minoring in music.
+He currently heads the music desk for the Arts & Entertainment Section.
+He is involved with the Emory Conversation Project, Franklin Fellows and the SPARK Mentorship Program.
+If you run into Ari, he is probably talking about music, listening to music or playing music on the guitar.